hwdbk/synology-scripts/linked-collections/README.md

 - `mk_tag_links_and_dirs` creates hard links to files in a collection directory, and auto-creates the output directories.
 - `mk_tag_dirlinks` creates symlinks to directories in a collection directory, but only if the directory with the tag name exists.
 - `mk_tag_dirlinks_and_dirs` creates symlinks to directories in a collection directory, and auto-creates the output directories.
+- `cleanup_links` is used by the above scripts to cleanup remnants in the collection directory.
+Remnants are: files whose tag has been removed or renamed, or files that are no longer in the source tree.
+The script has several options to move deleted files to a trash directory and/or to cleanup any empty collection subdirectories (when a certain tag is no longer used).

 ## Convention